xyflow/rbush/README.md

 RBush
 =====

+*This is a temporary fork of [rbush](https://github.com/mourner/rbush) by Volodymyr Agafonkin with fixed dependencies.
+It will be removed if the original library is updated.*

 RBush is a high-performance JavaScript library for 2D **spatial indexing** of points and rectangles.
 It's based on an optimized **R-tree** data structure with **bulk insertion** support.